-Biblical and Theological Studies Upper Division Electives - General (3 credits) BIB Upper Division Bible Elective 3
+Biblio al and Theological Studies Upper Di (3 credits) vision Elective es - General BIB Upper Division Bible Elective 3

 Note: Students transferring 48 or more credits towards their degree are waived from the following General Education and Bible courses: BIB 100, HUM 201, HUM 202, BIB 221, and BIB 222.
 Waivers for these courses are granted upon an official transcript evalution by ACU's Registrar.
 The waived courses, totaling 15 credits, can be fulfilled by transfer credit or elective credit taken at ACU.